 Gone are the days when sneakers were worn solely for comfort while exercising, commuting, or running errands on the weekend—and our closets (and feet) are better for it.
 Much like designer heels, boots, and other footwear, investing in a pair of designer sneakers can upraise our wardrobe with unmatched style and quality.

 “There is something about walking in designer shoes that can make any human smile,” says Jeni Elizabeth, a seasoned celebrity wardrobe stylist and fashion expert.
 “Much like wearing a designer gown or eating that amazing piece of cheesecake that is worth every bite, designer shoes are worth every step,” she adds.
 According to Elizabeth, life is too short to not buy designer shoes and they are a good investment for your wardrobe and your wallet since “you can always resell” designer sneakers once they’ve served their purpose in your closet.
+If you're wondering how to make sneakers look elegant, Elizabeth notes that you could wear anything—including leggings and a tee—and designer sneakers will “give you the wow factor and complete the look with a pop that makes any clothing choice amazing.”

 Whether you’re looking to make your first investment in designer sneakers or are a seasoned collector, we put together a collection of our favorite styles to help you find your "solemate."
+We researched dozens of styles from a range of designer brands, evaluating each on material, fit, size range, and style.
+After consulting with a celebrity wardrobe stylist to narrow down our list, we landed on the following best in show.

-Best Overall: Alexander McQueen Sneaker
+Alexander McQueen Sneaker

 Every shoe closet needs a pair of classic leather sneakers.
 Alexander McQueen's sneaker is our best overall pick because the elevated material can be paired with virtually any outfit from athleisure to business casual to your favorite sundress.
 In terms of comfort, the style also pulls through.
 Featuring a 2-inch heel and 1-inch platform with a removable padded insole for maximum cushion, these kicks feel a lot like walking on clouds—or a warm hug for your feet.